Jaechan-So/footprints/README.md

 ## Computer Systems
 ### WSL2
-* WSL2 is based on Hyper-V, so this disable CPU VT-x.
+* WSL2 is based on Hyper-V, so this disables CPU VT-x.

 * [Accelerated KVM guests on WSL2](https://boxofcables.dev/accelerated-kvm-guests-on-wsl-2/)